Welcome new MS students!

-Students can find the contact information for their advisors by linking to specific program information at the bottom of this page.
+Students can find the contact information for their advisors, along with degree requirements and recommended first semester schedules, by linking to specific program information at the bottom of this page.

 Activate your CUNYfirst Account:

-CUNYfirst is the system where students register for courses, review schedules and transcripts, and pay bills.
-All students must activate their CUNYfirst accounts in order to access the system and REGISTER FOR COURSES.
+CUNYfirst is used to manage your academic and financial related activities.
+All students must activate their CUNYfirst accounts in order to access the system .
 The Office of Graduate Admissions will email you with instructions on how to set up your CUNYfirst account.

 Access your Blackboard account

 Blackboard is an online course management system used by most faculty to post course materials and grades, and may be used for interactive assignments.